Solonarv/custom_hero_dota/docs/heroes/Rider.md

 ### Heroic Sacrifice

 Redirect all damage from nearby allied heroes to the Rider.
-If the Rider dies during Last Stand, he releases a shockwave that deals damage to all enemies in a large area based on the total damage the Rider absorbed during Last Stand.
+If the Rider dies during Heroic Sacrifice, he releases a shockwave that deals damage to all enemies in a large area based on the total damage the Rider absorbed during Heroic Sacrifice.
 Every hero killed by the shockwave reduces the Rider's respawn time.
+ - Damage dealt directly to the Rider does not count towards Heroic Sacrifice's shockave.

 | 180/170/160 second cooldown | No mana cost |
 |---|---|